Civil Wedding Venue

 This intimate venue is located away from the main building, for an exclusive feel.
-Boasting a private entrance and car park, with stunning views over the lake and golf course, this is a remarkable setting for loved ones to witness the couple saying their vows.
+Boasting a private entrance and car park and with stunning views over the lake and golf course, this is a remarkable setting for loved ones to witness the couple saying their vows.

 The pavilion also makes for a great reception suite.
 Boasting its own bar, the venue holds up to 70 guests for an informal celebration.
 Capacity for more formal or banquet dining with set seating varies - please get in touch to discuss your requirements.

 Civil partnership ceremonies in The Bistro

-For larger civil ceremonies, the Bistro, with its stunning staircase and entrance like no other, will offer the wow factor for up to 140 guests.
+For larger civil ceremonies and weddings, the Bistro, with its stunning staircase and entrance like no other, will offer the wow factor for up to 140 guests.

-This striking staircase offers a dramatic entrance to your ceremony, with room for up to 90 seated guests under its glass roof, and a further 50 guests who can enjoy the view from the balcony.
+This striking staircase offers a dramatic entrance to your ceremony, with room for up to 90 seated guests under its glass roof, and a further 50 guests who can watch the ceremony performed from the balcony.
 This venue also boasts a wedding breakfast suite for up to 100 people (The Lant), so your whole day can be hosted under one roof.

 Civil partnership ceremonies in The Marquee